MichaelusNL/Collection_work_done_externally_from_personal_GIT/README.md

 Disclaimer:

-Code from 1, 2 and 3 are under IP and may not be re-used or copied in any way.
+<b>Code from 1, 2 and 3 are under IP and may not be re-used or copied in any way.</b>